raghuaanand/raghuaanand.github.io/README.md

-- 👋 Hi, I’m Raghu Anand
+- 👋 Hi, This is Raghu, a second year student majoring in Computer Science and Engineering
-- 👀 I’m interested in doing everything that gives me happiness and satisfaction
+- 👀 I'm interested and want to contribute in open source.
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning Frontend Development.
-- 💞️ I’m looking to collaborate with content creators
+-

 <!---